maamokun/gatsby-blog/content/blog/hikakin-links/index.md

 });
 ```

 This revised version of the code uses the `node-cache` module to cache responses with a TTL of 1 hour instead of scraping for them every time.
 This will help avoid my server getting ratelimited by YouTube.
+With that, I modified my Workers script to make a request to a hosted version of this API instead of YouTube's own, and with that, my links were back in action!

 # Conclusion
 What seemed to be a very simple project turned out to be a little more difficilt than expected, and taught me a thing or two about how to do basic web scraping.
 I think that these skills can be useful to me in my other projects as well!